Adam-Tem/vimmsVisualised/vimmsVisualisedGUI/Timelog.md

 ### 23 Nov 2023

 - _2 hours_ I thought I was beyond fighting against PyQt Scrollbars but I guess not!
 Thankfully I have managed to resolve the issue that would occur if selecting a controller with too many parameters visible on the screen to be shown, and a scrollbar is added to resolve it!

+* _1 hour_ You know that way you touch something that you thought was working, but then fall down the rabbit hole of one bug that finds another bug?
+Yeah that was the past hour!
+Managed to get the topN controller now running on the experiment side of things.
+Was hoping to add the visualisation but should get that afterwards!